 In addition to this less than glowing reputation, his three sons were said to have raped and impregnated Mogh Ruith’s daughter, Tlachtga.
 She fled from them to the Hill of Ward, where she gave birth to her three sons, Doirb, Cuma, and Muach, before dying from her injuries and a very hard labour.

 So far, it’s not looking good for Mogh Ruith.
 Perhaps it’s time to have a quick gander at some of the stories about him.

-Cormac mac Airt is one of Irish mythology’s most well known and best loved High Kings.
-He lived during the 3rd century AD.
+Cormac mac Airt is one of Irish mythology’s most well-known and best-loved High Kings.
+He lived during the third century AD.
 So loved was he, that the Christians tried to claim him as a convert, even though he lived well before the accepted age of Christianity in Ireland.

 Anyhoo.
 In The Siege of Knocklong, recorded in the Book of Lismore, dated 1480 AD, which was discovered hidden in the walls of Lismore Castle, Co.
 Waterford in 1814 (ooooh… isn’t that a fab story?), the King of Munster and Cormac go to war because Cormac has demanded too high a price of tribute.

 Over the period of a year, Cormac lays siege to Fiacha Moilleathan, King of Munster, and they engage in five battles.
 Finally, Cormac resorts to magical means; he calls in his Druids, who dry up all the rivers and wells in the region.
 The Munster men are almost defeated, until King Fiacha employs Mogh Ruith.
 But the services of Mogh Ruith do not come cheap.
 This is what he demands…